 RIVERTOWNS, N.Y. — Calls to strengthen the nation's gun control laws have come from parents and politicians — even the president — in the days since 20 children and six adults were shot and killed at Sandy Hook Elementary in Newtown, Conn.

 Tell us what you think in the poll and comments section below.

 President Barack Obama said the nation must "take meaningful action" when he spoke just a few hours after the shooting Friday.
-He repeated his call for the nation to discuss gun laws when he spoke Sunday at a vigil in Newtown.
+He repeated his call for the nation to discuss gun laws when he spoke at a vigil in Newtown on Sunday.

 “We can't accept events like these as routine," Obama said in his speech.
 "Are we really prepared to say we are powerless in the face of such carnage -- that the politics are too complicated?"

 Gun-rights supporters, including the National Rifle Association, have been mostly quiet since the shooting.
-A few politicians have suggested arming more school faculty members.
+Republican U.S. Reps.
+Louis Gohmert of Texas and Don Richardson of Oregon have suggested arming more school faculty members.

 Click here to sign up for Daily Voice's free daily emails and news alerts.